venkateshchary/plogs/README.md

 ### Format Your Logs

 Pretty Logs allows for a lot of customization.
-This can be done by editing the logging <b>config</b> and supplying Pretty Logs with a formatted string.
+Customizing logs is done by editing the logging <b>config</b> and supplying Pretty Logs with a formatted string.

 The following are all the configurable variables: